MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-wiaimagepropertytype.md

 ---
 title: WiaImagePropertyType enumeration
 description: Specifies the type of the value of an image property.
-Image properties can be found in the Properties (ImageFile) collection of an ImageFile object. ms.assetid: '31bad79f-4a55-4cb3-9bef-097768f14755'
+Image properties can be found in the Properties (ImageFile) collection of an ImageFile object. ms.assetid: 31bad79f-4a55-4cb3-9bef-097768f14755
-keywords: ["WiaImagePropertyType enumeration WIA Automation", "WiaDeviceType enumeration WIA Automation"]
+keywords:
+- WiaImagePropertyType enumeration WIA Automation
+- WiaDeviceType enumeration WIA Automation
 topic_type:
 - apiref
 api_name: